R00tkitSMM/R00tkitSMM.github.io/_posts/2024-03-27-libffuzzerkernel.markdown

  ../virtme/virtme-run --kimg arch/x86/boot/bzImage --rwdir ../testfuzz/ --qemu-opts  -m 2G -smp 2 -enable-kvm
 {% endhighlight %}

-The next step involves incorporating APIs and system calls into the proto file and ensuring they are included in the DEFINE_PROTO_FUZZER.
+The next step involves incorporating APIs and system calls into the proto file and ensuring they are included in the <mark>DEFINE_PROTO_FUZZER</mark>.
 This will enable the ability to fuzz additional subsystems within the Linux kernel.

 [jekyll-docs]: https://jekyllrb.com/docs/home